ivangsm/astroblog/data/blog/u2f.md

 #### ⚙️ Setting up

-Now we need no modify some files in our **pam.d** dir to allow using our keys as a replacement for our passwords, I setup in 3 files
+Now we need no modify some files in our **pam.d** dir to allow using our keys as a replacement for our passwords, I set up in 3 files

-* /etc/pam.d/sudo **(to use sudo in out entire system)**
+* /etc/pam.d/sudo **(to use sudo in our entire system)**
-* /etc/pam.d/gdm-password **(to allow login us in gdm)**
+* /etc/pam.d/gdm-password **(to allow login to us in GDM)**
 * /etc/pam.d/polkit-1 **(to graphical authorizations)**

-In our favorite text editor we need to paste the follow text after the first line of each file
+In our favorite text editor, we need to paste the follow text after the first line of each file

 `auth       sufficient                  pam_u2f.so      authfile=/etc/u2f_keys cue`

-The previous text allow to replace writing the password in favor of the key, if we need to add a 2FA for more security we need to change the word **sufficient** to **required** always asking us for our password and to insert and touch the device.
+The previous text allows replacing writing the password in favor of the key, if we need to add a 2FA for more security we must change the word **sufficient** to **required** always asking us for our password and to insert and touch the device.

 `auth       required                  pam_u2f.so      authfile=/etc/u2f_keys cue`